Alexandru Neagu: Club career

 Neagu, nicknamed Cappellini from Giulești by journalist Ioan Chirilă, was born on 19 July 1948 in the Rahova neighborhood of Bucharest, but grew up in the Giulești neighborhood.
 He began playing football for the junior squads of Giulești-based club, Rapid București, making his Divizia A debut under coach Valentin Stănescu on 31 March 1966 in a 1–0 away loss to Petrolul Ploiești.
 He would go on to spend his entire career at Rapid, with coach Stănescu telling him at one point:"Hey, you will only leave Rapid with your feet first."
 In the next season he won the 1966–67 title, but Stănescu used him in only eight games in which he scored one goal, as the first options for the offense were Ion Ionescu and Emil Dumitriu.

 Neagu (back row, third from the right) with Rapid in 1970.

-Neagu also won two Cupa României, being used the full 90 minutes by coach Bazil Marian in the 1972 final in which he scored the second goal of the 2–0 victory against Jiul Petroșani.
+Neagu also won two Cupa României trophies, being used the full 90 minutes by coach Bazil Marian in the 1972 final in which he scored the second goal of the 2–0 victory against Jiul Petroșani.
 He also played the entire game under coach Ion Motroc in the 2–1 win over Universitatea Craiova in the 1975 final.
-He took part in Rapid's 1971–72 UEFA Cup campaign, playing all six games, as the team reached the third round, eliminating Napoli and Legia Warsaw, scoring a double against the latter, being eliminated by the eventual winners of the competition, Tottenham.
-He also took part in the 1972–73 European Cup Winners' Cup campaign, playing all six games, helping the team reach the quarter-finals, eliminating Landskrona BoIS and Rapid Wien, scoring once against the latter, being knocked out by Leeds United who reached the final.
+Neagu played in all six matches in the 1971–72 UEFA Cup campaign, helping the team reach the third round by eliminating Napoli and Legia Warsaw, a run highlighted by his two goals against the latter before Rapid was defeated by eventual winners Tottenham.
+He also appeared in all six games of the 1972–73 European Cup Winners' Cup to help the team reach the quarter-finals, where they knocked out Landskrona BoIS and Rapid Wien—with Neagu scoring once against the latter—before falling to the eventual finalists, Leeds United.
 At the end of the 1974–75 Divizia A season, Rapid was relegated to Divizia B, but Neagu stayed with the club, contributing with 17 goals, to help it get promoted back to the first division after one year.
-Neagu made his last Divizia A appearance on 30 June 1977 in a 2–1 away loss to FC Constanța, having a total of 254 games and 93 goals in the competition, also totaling 19 matches with five goals in European competitions (including four games and two goals in the Inter-Cities Fairs Cup).
+Neagu made his last Divizia A appearance on 30 June 1977 in a 2–1 away loss to FC Constanța, totaling 254 games with 93 goals in the competition and 19 matches with five goals in European competitions (including four games and two goals in the Inter-Cities Fairs Cup).